Bobblen147/avp-forever/Readme.txt

 -Enable/disable EAX reverb effects from config
--Added config file option to disable bilinear filtering -Added config file option to skip the copyright and intro logo videos
+-Added config file option to disable bilinear filtering -Added config file option to skip the copyright and intro logo videos -Can now enable the following features to get the game to act more like the original 1999 release
+	AvP99TitleScreen: restores the starfield title screen, original avp logo and intro music (acquire IntroSound.smk and add to new FMVsOld folder)
+	Avp99FMVs: will play the original US actor FMVs instead of the gold edition ones (grab them from moddb and add to new FMVsOld folder)
+	DisableSkeeterPistols: cannot pickup skeeter or pistol weapons, specialists of this type disabled in multiplayer

 Bug fixes
 -Partially fixed NPC heavy weapons drop sound repeating bug (needs 60fps or less)